Yedikule: Soil and seismology

 A major seismically active fault zone, the North Anatolian Fault, passes offshore from Yedikule in the Sea of Marmara.

 Demographics

 Yedikule was including a notable non-Muslim population and schools until the recent times.
 There is also Greek and Armenian churches and an Armenian hospital, Yedikule Surp Pıgiç Hospital.
-Its population is 18,879 according to 2019 census.
+As of 2022, its population is 15,789.

 In popular culture

 Kazım Koyuncu gave a concert in Yedikule Fortress in 2004.
 Yedikule also hosted thematic festivals such as Lettuce Feast (Marul Bayramı) in the past.